Detective Comics: The New 52

 DC Comics relaunched Detective Comics with issue #1 in September 2011, as part of an initiative called The New 52.
 The series was written and drawn by Tony Daniel until the 12th issue, with the team of John Layman and Jason Fabok beginning with issue #13.

 The first issue of the relaunched Detective Comics has received six printings, second only to the relaunched Justice League which had seven printings.
 The series' 7th issue was also DC Comic's 6th highest selling digital comic, ranking above many other series in the Batman category.
-Scott West of Sciencefiction.com gave the series' third arc a positive review, stating that "After last month's disappointing ‘Night of the Owls’ tie-in issue, it's nice to see ‘Detective Comics’ getting back to where it should be...good detective stories."
+Scott West of Sciencefiction.com gave the series' third arc a positive review, stating that "After last month's disappointing 'Night of the Owls' tie-in issue, it's nice to see 'Detective Comics' getting back to where it should be...good detective stories."
 The relaunched Detective Comics received the award for "Best Series" at the 2012 Stan Lee Awards.
-The series' first collected edition would reach the number 1 spot on The New York Times Best Seller list in the category of "Hardcover Graphic Books".
+The series' first collected edition reached the number 1 spot on The New York Times Best Seller list in the category of "Hardcover Graphic Books".

 Daniel wrote and penciled the series until the Night of the Owls crossover, at which point Ed Benes, Julio Ferreira, and Eduardo Pansica began drawing the series for a three-issue arc.
 The price of Detective Comics was increased due to the addition of a backup feature starring Batman villain Two-Face, which was written by Daniel and illustrated by Syzmon Kudranski, this followed a similar backup featuring Professor Hugo Strange.
 Daniel left the series with issue #12 being his last as writer and the "0" issue his last as penciller.